 Roosters naturally protect their hens.
 One of the ways roosters do this is by alerting the hens when potential threats are approaching.
 Crowing serves the purpose of alerting the hens to seek cover from a predator and alerting the predator that a rooster is guarding his flock.
 Predators in the night, or even just perceived predators in the night, will cause a rooster to crow.

 Roosters can, and do, crow whenever they feel like it.
 Your rooster may crow because another rooster crows.
 He may crow to communicate with the hens or other animals around him.
 Some roosters are more vocal than others.
-If you have a rooster that simply enjoys crowing in the middle of the night or just feels the urge to do so sometimes, there is little you can do to prevent the behavior from occurring.
+If you have a rooster that simply enjoys crowing in the middle of the night or just feels the urge to do so sometimes, there is little you can do to prevent the behaviour from occurring.

 How to keep a rooster quiet at night and at dawn is one of the most common concerns of people wanting to keep a rooster.
 It is commonly thought that a rooster needs to be able to fully stretch to crow – but this is not true.
 Various solutions to night crowing some chicken owners have employed include keeping roosters in a box in a shed or garage.
 Noise in the night box such as a radio playing can also help to stop a rooster crowing at a sudden noise in the middle of the night, but probably won’t stop dawn crowing.
 A purpose built solitary night box is a common solution to keeping a rooster without nuisance to neighbours.
 It is very difficult to sound proof, but it is possible to severely muffle crowing.
 Thick insulated walls will muffle crowing and keeping the night box light proof will also help.